 Vision and objectives

-As RFDS WO look to prove and improve their services and delivery, they have a clear strategic narrative and plan to measure their outcomes.
+As RFDS look to prove and improve their services and delivery, they have a clear strategic narrative and plan to measure their outcomes.
 The messaging about the outcomes being achieved and change created is clear and able to be communicated strongly.
 This strengthens the organisations ability to plan effectively, partner with organisations, apply for funding, make informed decisions and demonstrate progress and impact over time and over programs.

 Role we played

-In a collaborative, iterative, and co-produced process, SVA led the RFDS WO team to define and redefine what was the most important to them, and to be communicated with stakeholders.
+In a collaborative, iterative, and co-produced process, SVA led the RFDS team to define and redefine what was the most important to them, and to be communicated with stakeholders.
 We tested how to measure the outcomes in a way that had a clear link, drawing on existing tools such as surveys where possible, or program and operational data to complement qualitative data.

 Outcomes